Review: Such A Pretty Smile by Kristi DeMeester

 Filed Under: Can’t stop, won’t stop talking about dams

-Basically, the small village of Galesburg in upstate-New York was flooded a century ago to create the Chilewaukee reservoir – nicknamed The Chill – to provide water to millions of southern New Yorkers.
+Basically, the small village of Galesburg in upstate New York was flooded a century ago to create the Chilewaukee reservoir – nicknamed The Chill – to provide water to millions of southern New Yorkers.
 Of course, Galesburg residents weren’t super psyched to have their hometown put underwater, which is totally understandable, but there wasn’t much they could do about it.
 It was a political decision that was moving ahead whether they liked it or not – their town was being confiscated.

-That didn’t mean, however, that the townsfolk would go down without a fight.
 They banded together, starting a fierce rebellion that promised to kick ass and get revenge, no matter how many lives were lost along the way.

 But, you know, government versus village rebellion means the government won.